Oh Hell Week - Event details

 - School supplies provided by the Board of Media Broadcasting (BOMB)

-Today, we are joined by our friends at the Student Activities Council (SAC)!
+Today, we are joined by our friends at the Board of Media Broadcasting (BOMB) and their student media programs: Vulcan Video Productions (VVP) & University Radio Hilo (URH)!
 Come check out what they have to offer, talk story about ways to connect or get involved with their groups, and pick up a special promo pack!

 Don't forget to follow your student government on Instagram @uhhsa to stay connected and updated with the Senate!